jappeace/jappeaceApplication/content/nixos-git.md

 3. It doesn't explain how to deal with secrets.

-I'll address these concerns here, since I *just* fucked up an install due to git usage [^hardware].
+I'll address these concerns here, since I *just* bricked an install due to git usage [^hardware].
-I imagine some people still want to try using btrfs for whatever reason, so I'll leave the old guide in place.
+I imagine some people still want to try using btrfs, so I'll leave the old guide in place.
+Although updates go here now.
-But I'll at verbatim copy old pieces which were good.
+I'll at verbatim copy old pieces which were good.

 [^hardware]: I had uuid for my disks, but I swapped the disks so the boot bricked.